Hard Rock-Treasure Island Tram

 The Hard Rock-Treasure Island Tram is a temporarily closed 1000 ft people mover connecting the adjacent Las Vegas Strip casinos Treasure Island and the upcoming Hard Rock Las Vegas.
 The tram previously connected to The Mirage before its closure.
 The tram takes about 90 seconds to go from one end to the other, and is free to ride.

 The tram opened in 1993 along with the opening of the Treasure Island casino.
 At the time both Treasure Island and The Mirage were owned by Mirage Resorts.
 The tram temporarily ceased operation in mid-2024, just prior to The Mirage closing for an extensive remodeling and transformation into the Hard Rock Las Vegas.
 The tram will resume service once Hard Rock Las Vegas opens.

 Route

 The original plan of connecting the Mirage-Treasure Island Tram with the Aria Express to connect the four hotels that were owned at the time by the same company was foiled when Caesars Palace would not permit the tram to cross its property.
-The tram will from the front of the Hard Rock to the rear of Treasure Island when it reopens.
+The tram will run from the front of the Hard Rock to the rear of Treasure Island when it reopens.